DraganMonica/Maison_Sucree_Management_System/README.md

 | `CouponAPI` | Discount & promotions |
 | `ShoppingCartAPI` | Cart state management |
 | `OrderAPI` | Order lifecycle & payments |

-> [!IMPORTANT]
-> If `OrderAPI` goes down, customers can still browse products and manage their cart.
-If `ProductAPI` needs to scale during a product launch, only that container scales — the rest are untouched.

 ---